 It is also important to check state and local district regulations or policies regarding support personnel and missed sessions.

-ASHA's Code of Ethics lists its first rule of ethics as follows: Individuals shall not misrepresent the credentials of assistants, technicians, or support personnel and shall inform those they serve professionally of the name and professional credentials of persons providing services.
-Speech-language pathology aids or assistants are not considered qualified providers of speech-language services in the schools.
-Questions and answers about who is a qualified provider are on the Qualified Provider Provisions for Related Services Personnel in IDEA [PDF] ASHA website.
+Under Principle I, Rule D of ASHA's Code of Ethics, it states: "Individuals shall not misrepresent the credentials of assistants, technicians, or support personnel and shall inform those they serve professionally of the name and professional credentials of persons providing services."
+Speech-language pathology aides or assistants are not considered qualified providers of speech-language services in the schools.
+See Additional Resources on Qualified Providers and Frequently Asked Questions About Speech-Language Pathology Assistants.

 Your decision should be guided by appropriate sections of ASHA's Code of Ethics, district policies, and state and federal regulation.
 Usually, when professional and parent or clients disagree, the conflict is related to one of the following: dismissal, frequency and intensity of treatment, type of treatment/therapeutic approach, eligibility for services, or specific assistive technology.
 It is often helpful to review the evidence used to make decisions with parents.